 This function converts an HTML encoded string to its regular text representation without having to install third party plugins.
 Public Function HtmlDecode(StringToDecode As Variant) As String Set oMSHTML = CreateObject(“htmlfile”) Set e = oMSHTML.createElement(“T”) e.innerHTML = StringToDecode HtmlDecode = e.innerText End Function To add it to Excel: 1.
 Type ALT+F11 2.
 In the File menu […]

 This guide helps you get data from your Intevals account into MS Access.
 MS Access does not have native import of REST API data sources, nevertheless you can still make use of an Excel that already has data connections setup.
 Before proceeding, download the Excel starter template and follow the instructions for replacing your API […]

 This starter template makes use of our REST API for Intervals and enables you to quickly see your data outside of Intervals.
-You can view the most used items in your account: People Clients Projetcts Tasks Time To get started, you’ll need to sign into your account and generate your API token.
-Next, download our […]
+You can view the most used items in your account: People Clients Projetcts Tasks Time To get started, you’ll need to sign into your account and generate your API token and download our template: […]

 This guide allows you to connect to your Intervals account using our API and Excel from Microsoft 365.
 First, get your API token from your account section.
-Navigate to Data > From Web: Enter the following information in the From Web settings below.
-The value for Authorization is the word “Basic” followed by a space, […]
+Navigate to Data > From Web: Enter the following information in the From Web settings below and click OK: In the next step, fill out the form by […]

 The Intervals API includes the following rate limits.
 All Plans (Except Unlimited): 100 requests per minute per IP 6000 requests per day per customer account The Unlimited Plan: 100 requests per minute per IP 12000 requests per day per customer account The Unlimited plan increases the API rate limits to 12,000 requests per day.
 That’s […]